kchu-projects/hiking-tips/mt_fuji_tips.md

 also get to see the shadow of the mountain behind you as you make the rest of the way to the lodge.

-### Falling Rocks and Safety
+### Falling Pebbles and Safety

-Rocks may fall during your ascent, however, so you should try to keep yourself safe.
+Pebbles may fall during your ascent, however, so you should try to keep yourself safe.
 There are rock shelters, so you can take refuge in these places.

 It is also possible to rent a helmet during the ascent.
 The helmet will be